The du Cille Fellowship

 The following should be included:

-A Statement of Purpose (750 words maximum).
+A Statement of Purpose (750 words maximum):

-A proposed timeline for the project
+A proposed framework for the project:

 - State the resources and approach you expect to use and how NPPF might assist you.